NLnetLabs/routinator/source/monitoring.rst

 ==========

 The HTTP server in Routinator provides endpoints for monitoring the application.
-This means it may be a good idea to run the HTTP server alongside the RTR server.

 To launch Routinator in server mode on 192.0.2.13 with RTR running on port 3323 and HTTP on 9556, use the following command: